The Pen is Mightier than the Pill.

 Tolkien and Lewis were drinking buddies who drew their inspiration from the carnage and cacophony of WW1 battle.
 Kurt Vonnegut was actually a POW in Dresden when it was bombed… He was housed at Schlachthof fünf.

 Combat is where he learned his sense of Justice.
-It was the defining period in his life.
+It was the defining period of his life.
 Holmes enlisted as a Private, was wounded 3 times and promoted to Brevet Colonel before war’s end.

 It is the process that has therapeutic qualities.
-Even if no one else ever reads your words, expressing them will probably help… it won’t hurt.
+Even if no one else ever reads your words, expressing them will help… it won’t hurt.

+If you want to publish, there are publications who are interested in your words.
 Just Remember that if a piece doesn’t get published, it is not always because it isn’t good.
 Topic and timing are a major consideration for most publications.

-Share your lessons learned with the world.
+Share your lessons learned with the world – they need them.
+You might save another soldier’s life.

 You might find it has an analgesic quality that eclipses anything VA is trying to feed you.